-- 4.13 Distance education, with the help of information and communication technologies may be used to enrich individual instruction. - 4.14 The School, with the approval of the Governing Board, may organize educational services other than those prescribed by the Basic School Regulation outside the regular school day or on non-school days. - 4.15 The Principal is responsible for ensuring that the educational services provided at the school meet the standards of quality. - 4.16 The Principal will ensure that standards with respect to the achievement of learning outcomes will be monitored through the implementation of the Sir Wilfrid Laurier School Board Policy on the Evaluation of Learning. - 4.17 Annually, the Governing Board will inform the community served by the school of the services provided by the school and report on the quality of such services.
+- 5.1 The Principal is responsible for ensuring that the educational services provided at the school meet standards of quality. - 5.2 The School may establish prerequisites for locally developed courses - 5.3 The Principal will ensure that standards with respect to the achievement of learning outcomes will be monitored through the implementation of the Sir Wilfrid Laurier School Board Policy on the Evaluation of Learning. - Annually, the Governing Board will inform the community served by the school of the services provided by the school and report on the quality of such services.
 A copy of the report will be sent to the School Board.